seanwarren/galene-documentation/source/tutorial.rst

 - Scroll ③ through the aligned or unaligned frames using the ``A`` button ④ in the realignment window.
 - By default the first frame will be used as the reference.
 To select a different frame, press ``Use as reference`` button ⑤ and realign the data using the `Realign + Reload` button.
-- The graph below shows the correlation between the realigned frame and the reference frame
+- The graph below shows the correlation between the realigned frame and the reference frame in black and the correlation between the unaligned frame and the reference frame in red.

 .. image:: 03.png
    :width: 100%